rlivingsus/misc/AllBooks.md

 - Muir, Tamsyn: THE LOCKED TOMB: 1)Gideon the Ninth; Nona the Ninth
 - Munger, Charlie: Poor Charlie's Almanack
 - Munninghoff, Alexander: The Son and Heir (kindle)
-- Munroe, Randall: The Thing Explainer
+- Munroe, Randall: The Thing Explainer; What If?; What If 2?
 - Murakami, Haruki: The Wind-up Bird Chronicle; Kafka on the Shore
 - Murakami, Ryu: Popular Hits of the Showa Era
 - Murata, Sayaka: Convenience Store Woman